 We don't provide studentship stipends.

 Visa, work permit and settled status costs

-You can also ask for settled status costs if the named researchers:
+You can also ask for settled status costs if the named people:

-You can also include these costs for the researcher’s partner and dependants.
+You can also include these costs for the person's partner and dependants.

 We will pay for the materials and consumables you need to carry out your proposed research, including:

 - laboratory chemicals and materials (eg reagents, isotopes, peptides, enzymes, antibodies, gases, proteins, cell/tissue/bacterial culture, plasticware and glassware)